-High BMI increases risk of chronic low back pain laterJanuary 23rd, 2013 in Health
+High BMI increases risk of chronic low back pain laterJanuary 23, 2013 in Medicine & Health / Health

 (HealthDay)—High body mass index (BMI) significantly increases the risk of chronic low back pain later, according to a study published in the Jan.
 15 issue of Spine.